Nevada

 Online Registration: Only residents with a current and valid Nevada issued Driver’s License or ID can register online using the Nevada Secretary of State’s website

-Same Day: Eligible Nevada voters can also register to vote or update existing voter registration information in person at the polling place either during early voting or on Election Day.
+Same Day: Eligible Nevada voters can also register to vote or update existing voter registration information online or in person at the polling place either during early voting or on Election Day.
 Voters utilizing same-day registration will need a state issued driver’s license or identification card.
 Certain Tribal ID cards are also valid.
 If the voter does not have the required ID, they may cast a full provisional ballot that will be counted once their identity and voter eligibility are verified.

 Any Nevada resident who is 17 years old but less than 18 years old can preregister to vote using any of the means available to register to vote.
 A person who is preregistered to vote automatically becomes registered to vote on their 18th birthday.